jacob-medina/girlfriend-scheduler/README.md

 Users may do the following:

 - Resize the window to get a layout that is appropriate for the screen dimensions
-- Click the **Get Started** to scroll down to the scheduler section of the website
+- Click the **Get Started** button to scroll down to the scheduler section of the website
-- Click and type inside a time block to add an activity to it
+- Type inside a time block to add an activity to it
-- Click the **Promise** button to save the activity
+- Click the **Promise** button to save the activity to local storage

 ## Code Source